Helco/PLocalSim/readme.txt

 	nearly all code is rewritten)
 https://github.com/AmandaCameron - for his metadata support implementation (in PebbleSDK 1.2) https://github.com/epatel - for his mac support
-The Pebble Team - for the amazing watch, the SDK and their long shipping procedure, which was the
+https://github.com/Shirk - for creating the python based resCompiler for unix systems The Pebble Team - for the amazing watch, the SDK and their long shipping procedure, which was the
 	motivation to build this
 Libraries that I used: